ncatlab/nlab-content/pages/8/9/5/0/598/content.md

 * [[Charles Weibel]], _An introduction to homological algebra_ Cambridge (1994)
  {#Weibel}

 The algorithm for finding the horn fillers in a simplicial group is given in the proof of theorem 17.1, page 67 there.
-This is originally due to
+This is originally due to theorem 3 on p.
+18-04 of

+* J. C. Moore, _Homotopie des complexes monoideaux, I_ , Seminaire Henri Cartan, 1954-55. ([numdam](http://www.numdam.org/item?id=SHC_1954-1955__7_2_A8_0))
+ {#Moore54}

+and often attributed to

 * J. C. Moore, _Algebraic homotopy theory_, lecture notes, Princeton University, 1955--1956
  {#Moore}